mdasifulhaque/ansible/kubernetes_install_via_ansible/Readme.md

 # Install Kubernets with Ansible
-## This script will allow user to install kubernetes with docker and help chart using ansible
+## This script will allow user to install kubernetes with docker and helm chart using ansible

 To run this script simply run